WooSunghyeon/Activation-Sharing-with-Asymmetric-Paths/README.md

 You can download pretrained models here:

-- [All pretraind model](https://drive.google.com/drive/folders/1FHxrt2tpNZURv8mMXFyO-q7lntAq-OX1?usp=sharing) trained on MNSIT, SVHN, CIFAR-10, CIFAR-100.
+- [All pretrained models](https://drive.google.com/drive/folders/1FHxrt2tpNZURv8mMXFyO-q7lntAq-OX1?usp=sharing) trained on MNSIT, SVHN, CIFAR-10, CIFAR-100.

 ## Results

-The evaluation results of our code is as follows;
+The evaluation results of our code is as follows :

 <p align="center"><img src="./Fig/table of result.PNG"  width="750" height="325">